aagjalpankaj/larabase/docs/100-INSTALLATION.md

 Click on the "use this template" button.
 Clone the created repository on your local.

 ### GitLab or other
-Clone this repository on your local, delete `.git` directory and initialize git with your own remote repository.
+Download source code from the [release](https://github.com/laralaunch/the-boilerplate/releases/).

 ## Spin-up

 ### Docker

-Run (First time, it will take couple of minutes as it will build `dev` image from `Dockerfile`)
+Run (First time, it will take a couple of minutes as it will build `dev` image from `Dockerfile`)
 ```
 docker compose up -d
 ```